Categories

 So far, I haven’t seen any red flags, and I don’t yet know what George Monobiot is all excited about.

-2 responses to “The CRU climate leak”
+2 replies on “The CRU climate leak”

-1. You need to read more.
+You need to read more.
 A lot more.

 It looks to me as though you really, REALLY don’t want to find anything wrong.